 As luck would have it, Dr. Joe Wakshlag of Cornell University’s College of Veterinary Medicine tested CBD oil on dogs suffering from Osteoarthritis.
 His results were jaw-dropping.
 According to the study, over 80% of the dogs that received CBD oil showed “significant improvement in pain levels and quality of life.”
 The best part?
 No side effects were reported.

-Other studies show that when CBD is applied to the skin, it can reduce inflammation and relieve arthritic pain.
-And due to CBD’s powerful anti-inflammatory properties, it could target relief from a number of allergic skin disorders found in pets.
+Other studies show that when CBD is applied to the skin, it can help maintain a normal inflammatory response and offer connective tissue support.
+And due to CBD’s powerful properties, it could also help support healthy skin in pets.
 Pretty compelling results, if you ask us.

 Note: Consider trying our water soluble Broad Spectrum Hemp & Mushroom Oil for dogs and cats.